encode/django-rest-framework/docs/examples/views.rst

 .. include:: ../../examples/resourceexample/forms.py
     :literal:

-Now we'll write our resources.
-The first is a read only resource that links to three instances of the second.
-The second resource just has some stub handler methods to help us see that our example is working.
+Now we'll write our views.
+The first is a read only view that links to three instances of the second.
+The second view just has some stub handler methods to help us see that our example is working.

 ``views.py``